badboy/oxidizeconf/_pages/travel.md

 ---
 permalink: /travel/
-title: Event Logis
+title: Travel Logistics
 ---
-# Event Logistics
+# Travel Logistics
 ## Hotel Information

 **Disclaimer:** Oxidize Conference has not partnered with any hotels for the event.
 The following is a list of hotels nearby to the conference.